cran4linux/bspm/cran-comments.md

-## Patch release
+## Minor release
-Several bug fixes.
+Major rewrite for new features and an important bug fix.

 ## Test environments
 - local R installation, R 4.2.2